nordic-rse/nordic-rse.github.io/content/about/membership-fee.md

   6. Choose a payment method (online banking and debit card options are available) and complete the transaction.

-  7. You are now a full member of the Nordic Research Software Engineers ry!
+  7. You are now a full member of the Nordic Research Software Engineers!